Is it Time to Customize and Upgrade your Garage?

 - Hoist.
 A hoist is a great idea for heavier things that can be stored out of the way.
 I used to have two hoists for my PA that I would store.
 It would connect to the chain attached to the speakers and up it would go.
 You can get them from most hardware places, personally I like Princess Auto, but you can also get them on Amazon.

 - Hooks.
 Things that hang.
 Hooks are great for things that you can hang on the walls or from the rafters.
-So think of bikes, kids toys, ladders, hose, rope, chairs even summer and winter tires can go up on the right hooks.
+So think of bikes, kids toys, ladders, hose, stool with wheels, rope, chairs even summer and winter tires can go up on the right hooks.

 - Shelving.
 Shelving is a great option for smaller things, and things that need to go in bins that can in turn go on the shelves.